ozeebee/caz/README.md

 ## Introduction

+Ozeebee's fork of [caz](https://github.com/zce/caz) template-based project generator / scaffolding tool.

+Goal of the fork:

+- [x] Allow **optional** installation of template dependencies (templates don't depend anymore on Caz dependencies -- unless you want to)
+- [x] Report error when template loading fails because of a module error

+To install template dependencies, pass the `-t` or `--tpldeps` flag on the command line.
+If you use this option, you **must not** share dependencies of your template with caz ones as described [here](https://github.com/zce/caz/blob/main/docs/create-template.md#dependencies).

+### Fork motivation

+The author(s) of [caz](https://github.com/zce/caz) prefer not to install template dependencies to "ensure that the templates are simple and take less space" (as described [here](https://github.com/zce/caz/blob/main/docs/create-template.md#dependencies)).

+While this is a noble goal and may accomodate simple use cases, it means **you cannot use any third party library** except the ones caz uses by itself (and provided you implement their ['trick'](https://github.com/zce/caz/blob/main/docs/create-template.md?plain=1#L551) to re-use their dependencies).
+This can be very limitating for more sophisticated templates or ones that just need one or two additional libraries.

+Therefore, this forks allows the **optional** installation of template dependencies while keeping the original behaviour if this is not needed.

+---

 CAZ (**C**reate **A**pp **Z**en)

 It's a a simple template-based Scaffolding tools for my personal productivity, inspired by [Yeoman](https://yeoman.io) &amp; [Vue CLI 2](https://npm.im/vue-cli) &amp; etc.